 However, with respect to $\mathrm{CO}2$ emissions within the scope of influence of Local Authorities, as defined by the Department for Business, Energy & Industrial Strategy, per capita emissions of Moray are the highest of any Local Authority in Scotland.
-This is attributable in large part to Industry and Commercial emissions per capita, 7.7t $\mathrm{CO}2$ per person, compared to the Scottish average of 5.4t $\mathrm{CO}2$ per person, and more specifically - the consumption of gas.
+This is attributable in large part to Industry and commercial emissions per capita, 7.9t $\mathrm{CO}2$ per person, compared to the Scottish average of 4.9t $\mathrm{CO}2$ per person, and more specifically - the consumption of gas.
 These high relative emissions are assignable to Moray's whisky distilling sector, food producers and two MOD military facilities.

-It is also worth noting that Moray is the 4th largest local authority carbon sink, primarily through its extensive forestry coverage.
+It is noteworthy that Moray is the 5th largest local authority carbon sink, primarily through its extensive forestry coverage, as demonstrated in the graphic below.